 This Guide was created in partnership with collaborators and supporters across the University of Iowa.
-We depend on and appreciate your feedback, comments, and questions to keep this document as up-todate and relevant for its users.
-To provide feedback or suggestions fill out out this Qualtrics form.
+We depend on and appreciate your feedback, comments, and questions to keep this document as up-to-date and relevant for its users.

 18. Zoom Live Caption (CC) Automatic Speech Recognition Feature